Feeds:

 On the way out they gave us a small cup of excellent hot cider, and we bought one of their cider donuts.
 I ate about 80% of it.–Eileen slowly finished her part, savoring every crumb.
 When we lived in Chester, we would go to Hackelbarney Farm—basically a country store in the middle of an apple orchard.
 Go there and you can watch them make cider, and the donuts and pies are famous.
 It’s worth a drive into beautiful Morris County.

-Then it took about 15 minutes to get from the parking lot out to 34 again.
-The whole experience lasted about one hour, not counting the trip and time spent drinking cider in the parked car.
+Then it took about 15 minutes to get from the parking lot out to Rt.
+34 again.
+The whole experience lasted about one hour, not counting the car trip and time spent drinking cider in the parking lot.

 I asked Eileen, “Will you do this again next year?”